 At the time of death many things happen simultaneously.
-Families are actively grieving, other family members need to be contacted, professionals need to be notified and all of this is influenced by the raw emotions of death.
-Some typical things families need to be aware of at the time of death:
+Families are actively grieving, other family members need to be contacted, professionals need to be notified, and all of this is influenced by the raw emotions of death.
+The following are some typical things families need to be aware of at the time of death.

-Frequently Asked Questions:
+Frequently Asked Question